 The Board is ultimately responsible for HCF's Risk Management Framework (RMF) and is responsible for the oversight of the RMF's implementation and operation by management.
-The Board directs and oversees the RMF through the Board Committees, in particular, the Risk & Compliance Committee.
+The Board directs and oversees the RMF through the Board Committees, in particular, the Risk, Compliance & Sustainability Committee.
 The Board has overall responsibility for ensuring that the RMF governs the way HCF identifies, measures, evaluates, monitors, manages and reports risks associated with its decision making.
-This includes the HCF Risk Management Strategy and Risk Appetite Statement.
-It approves and regularly reviews policies that are associated with risk reporting mechanisms and outlines specific limits to ensure the Company operates within the agreed appetite and is compliant with applicable laws and regulations.
+This includes the HCF Risk Management Strategy and the HCF Risk Appetite Statement.
+It regularly reviews and approves policies that are associated with risk reporting mechanisms and outlines specific limits to ensure the Company operates within the agreed appetite and is compliant with applicable laws and regulations.
 The Board endorses a 'Three Lines of Defence' risk governance model set out in the diagram above and on the following page.

-In recognition of the importance of effective risk management, HCF's Risk & Compliance Committee assists the Board in fulfilling its corporate governance and risk oversight responsibilities.
+In recognition of the importance of effective risk management, HCF's Risk, Compliance & Sustainability Committee assists the Board in fulfilling its corporate governance and risk oversight responsibilities.

 The Committee reviews the RMF at least annually.
-By seeking input from the Executive Team and Business Management, the Committee monitors and manages material risks being strategic, financial, insurance, operational, technology, information security and compliance risks that HCF faces, to ensure the RMF remains sound and is compliant with APRA Prudential Standard CPS220 Risk Management.
+By seeking input from the Executive Team and Business Management, the Committee monitors and manages material risks that HCF faces being strategic, financial, insurance, operational, technology, information security and compliance risks.
+The Committee also ensures that the RMF remains sound and is compliant with APRA Prudential Standard CPS220 Risk Management.
 Risks and controls are also monitored through the various Board committees.

-The Executive Audit, Risk and Compliance Committee, comprising the Executive Team, meets at least quarterly to consider and discuss key risk management, compliance and audit activities ahead of the quarterly Risk & Compliance Committee meetings.
+The Executive Audit, Risk & Compliance Committee, comprising the Executive Team, meets at least quarterly to consider and discuss key risk management, compliance and audit activities ahead of the quarterly Risk, Compliance & Sustainability Committee meetings.